LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 ## The Problem

 On many subreddits, posts can be labeled by what "type" post they are which can be helpful for finding specific types of content you're interested in finding.
 However, these labels are often unreliable.
-In the NBA subreddit, a post can be tagged as a "rostermove" if it's speculating on a player signing a contract,
+Take the NBA subreddit for example.

-for example:
+- A post can be tagged as a "rostermove" even if it's just speculating on such an event

 ![beal1](https://github.com/LucasXavierChurchman/Capstone2/blob/master/images/bealrostermove.png)
 <br>